sf-wdi-24/modules/week-02-ajax-and-js-objects/day-02/drill/readme.md

 7. Run your file by opening your index.html page in Chrome
 8. Celebrate!!

+### Challenges:

-As a warmup, try to output the following values:
+Output the following values:

-  * the name of the course
+  1. the name of the course
-  * the first student's id and full name
+  2. the first student's id and full name
-  * the number of students in the class
+  3. the number of students in the class
-  * a list of github usernames
+  4. a list of github usernames
-  * Create a function buildGithubLink that transforms a single student's info into an html string, with the following format:
+  5. Create a function `buildGithubLink` that transforms a single student's info into an html string, with the following format:

         `<a href="https://github.com/hingle-mccringleberry">Hingle McCringleberry</a>`

-Using the function you just built, create a function called renderGithubLinks that takes an array of students and adds their github links to the page.
+  6. Using the function you just built, create a function called `renderGithubLinks` that takes an array of students and adds their github links to the page.

+### Stretch:

-Extra points if you use built-in Array methods like forEach, map, and join and only insert into the DOM once.
+  Use built-in Array methods like forEach, map, and join and only insert into the DOM once.